venkatkapil24/Te-PIGS-spectroscopy-tutorial/3_production_simulations_tepigs/README.md

 ### Step 4: Production simulations

-Go to the directory ```3_production_simulations``` and checkout the ```input.xml``` file.
+Checkout the ```input.xml``` file.
 Here, we run a simple molecular dynamics simulation at 300 K using a potential that adds a correction to the physical potential.
 The two potentials can be added by defining two forcefield sockets using

 ```xml
 <ffsocket name='maceoff23' mode='unix' pbc='false'>